Ukraine: What happened on day 16 of Russia's invasion

 Russian Defence Minister Sergei Shoigu said there were 16,000 volunteers in the Middle East ready to fight alongside Russia-backed forces.

 US officials said these could include Syrians skilled in urban combat.
+But analysts have questioned how useful such fighters would be to Russia, with one saying they may just become "cannon fodder".

 Foreign fighters, including former and current British army personnel, have also been arriving in Ukraine to fight for the government in Kyiv.